 Description of application vulnerability

 Hard coded credentials (such as password, username/password or id number) will compromise system security in a way that cannot be easily remedied.
-It is never a good idea to hardcode any credential.
-Not only does hard coding the credential allow all of the project's developers to view it, it also makes fixing the unintended disclosure of any credential extremely difficult.
+It is never a good idea to hardcode any credential since not only does hard coding the credential allow all of the project’s developers to view it, it also makes fixing the unintended disclosure of any credential extremely difficult.
 Once the code is in production, the credential cannot be changed without patching the software.
 If the account protected by the credential is compromised, the owners of the system will be forced to choose between security and availability.

-Cross reference
+Related coding guidelines

-CWE[8]:
+CWE[7]: